-The following design standards are hereby established for development within Windham's Commercial 1, Commercial 2, Commercial 3, and Village Commercial Districts.
-Where there is a conflict between a provision of the design standards and any other provision of this chapter, the more restrictive provision shall apply.
-In addition to meeting all design standards required in the applicable zoning district, development must comply with a minimum of eight other design standards.
-For purposes of this section, "development" shall mean that portion of the project that is subject to site plan review under Article 8 or will renovate 20% or more of the entire wall area of a structure on the site.
-For this type of renovation, the renovation will be subject to the required design standards in Section A below, but will not be subject to other required design standards.
+The following Design Standards are hereby established for development within Windham's Commercial 1, Commercial 2, Commercial 3, and Village Commercial districts.
+Where there is a conflict between a provision of the Design Standards and any other provision of this Ordinance, the more restrictive provision shall apply.
+In addition to meeting all Design Standards required in the applicable zoning district, development must comply with a minimum of eight (8) other Design Standards.
+For purposes of this section, "development" shall mean that portion of the project that:

+a. is subject to site plan review under Section 800; or

+b. will renovate twenty percent or more of the entire wall area of a structure on the site.
+For this type of renovation, the renovation will be subject to the required Design Standards in Section A below, but will not be subject to other required Design Standards.

 Design Standards Framework

 C-1 C-2 C-3 VC

-A. Arc hitecture/Building
+A. Architecture/Building

-1 Building style \mathbb{R}^1 R R R
+1 Building Style \mathbb{R}^1 R R R

 2 Materials R R R R

 3 Color R R R R

 4 Roofline R R R R

-5 Facade R R R R
+5 Façade R R R R

-6 Building style coordination (multibuilding) R R R R
+6 Building style coordination (multi-building) R R R R

 7 Entrance R R R R

-8 Architectural details R R R R
+8 Architectural Details R R R R

-• A PER A COLOR

 9 LEED certification

+B. Site e/Parking

+1 Parking location

+2 Internal traffic flow

+3 Interconnected Parking Lots

+4 Orientation of Building

+5 Screening - parking R

+6 Screening - utilities & service areas/structures R R R

+7 Parking Lot Landscaping

+8 Low-Impact Design Stormwater

+9 Shared Stormwater Treatment

+C. Lar andscaping/Lighting

+1 Lighting/Photometric plan R R

+2 Lighting coordinated with architecture R R